Life after divorce – A rough guide

 Link copied to clipboard

 I can remember the anti-climax of getting my final decree at the end of my divorce.
-I opened the decree absolute and stared at the bit of paper.
+I opened the final order (then it was called the decree absolute) and stared at the bit of paper.
 I was completely underwhelmed by the event of ‘being divorced’, whilst being totally overwhelmed with my life at that precise moment.

 There’s lots of advice out there about how to move past your divorce or what you ‘should do’ when it comes to navigating life after divorce.